nerdschoolbergen/build-and-deploy/exercise-2/README.md

 const unusedVariable = 3;
 ```

-:pencil2: Save the file and run `npm run lint` again.
+:pencil2: Save the file, commit the change and run `npm run lint` again.
 You should see the following error on the screen:

 ```shell
 > nerdschool-build-and-deploy@0.0.0 lint